x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         Format: `Group: "group1"`

-    - AutoIndexId ( *boolean* ): Whether to automatically create a unique index named "$id" based on the field "_id", and the default value is "true", automatically created.
+    - AutoIndexId ( *boolean* ): Whether to automatically create a unique index named "$id" based on the field "_id", and the default value is "true", which means automatically created.

         Format: `AutoIndexId: false`

-    - EnsureShardingIndex ( *boolean* ): Whether to automatically create an index named "$shard" according to the field specified by the parameter "ShardingKey", and the default value is "true", automatically created.
+    - EnsureShardingIndex ( *boolean* ): Whether to automatically create an index named "$shard" according to the field specified by the parameter "ShardingKey", and the default value is "true", which means automatically created.

         Format: `EnsureShardingIndex: false`

-    - StrictDataMode ( *boolean* ): Whether to enable strict data type mode, and the default is false, not enable.
+    - StrictDataMode ( *boolean* ): Whether to enable strict data type mode, and the default value is "false", which means it is not enable.

-        After enabling strict mode, if the data type is numeric, an error will be reported if an overflow occurs during the operation. if the data type is not numeric, no operation will be performed.
+        After enabling strict mode, if the data type is numeric, an error will be reported if an overflow occurs during the operation.
+If the data type is not numeric, no operation will be performed.

       	Format: `StrictDataMode: true`

-    - AutoIncrement ( *object* ): Self-increment field, function introduction can refer to [Auto-increment field][sequence].
+    - AutoIncrement ( *object* ): Specify [auto-increment field][sequence].

-        Format: `AutoIncrement: {Field: <Field name>, ...}` 或 `AutoIncrement: [{Field: <Field name1>, ...}, {Field: <Field name2>, ...}, ...]`
+        Format: `AutoIncrement: {Field: <Field name>, ...}` or `AutoIncrement: [{Field: <Field name1>, ...}, {Field: <Field name2>, ...}, ...]`

-    - LobShardingKeyFormat ( *string* ): Specify the conversion format of the LOB ID converted to the partition key key value.
+    - LobShardingKeyFormat ( *string* ): Specify the conversion format of the LOB ID converted to the partition key value.

         Currently, only the conversion of the time attribute in the LOB ID is supported, and the format is as follows: